De Wendel family: After the Revolution

 On 16 February 1804 François de Wendel married his cousin Françoise Joséphine de Fischer de Dicourt (1784–1872).

 François became Mayor of Hayange on 2 January 1807, counsellor general on 28 August 1808 and Deputy for Moselle on 30 August 1815, sitting in the ranks of moderate royalists.

 He died in Metz on 13 March 1825.

 He rebuilt and modernized the furnaces and on his death in 1825, the Wendel concern was the third largest iron enterprise in France.

 François's daughter Marguerite Joséphine (1804–51) married Baron Théodore Charles Constant de Gargan (1791-1853).

-His eldest son Victor François, known as Franclet (1807–50) married Marie Charlotte Octavie Pauline de Roziere (1810–90).
+His eldest son Victor François, known as Franclet (1807–50) married Marie Charlotte Octavie Pauline de Roziere (1810–90) and their daughter Pauline de Wendel married Viscount Albert de Curel.
 They had four daughters.

 His second son, Charles de Wendel was born on 13 December 1809 in Metz.

 Charles de Wendel became a steelmaster and Deputy for Moselle.

 On 29 May 1843 he married Jeanne Marie de Pechpeyrou-Comminges de Guitaut.

 During the metallurgy slump of 1847–50 he was assisted by the Bank of France, which he fully repaid in 1851.

 He died on 15 April 1870 in Paris.

 Charles and his brother-in-law Theodore de Gargan greatly expanded operations at Hayange and Moyeuvre in the 1840s and 1850s.
 Moreover, both plants were connected by rail to the company's coal mines and coke furnaces at Stiring-Wendel and at Seraing in Belgium thereby alleviating a chronic shortage of coal and coke.

 In 1870, Wendel et Cie was the largest iron company in France, employing some 7,000 workers and producing 134,500 tons of pig iron and 112,500 tons of iron a year.